-The fall webworm is native to North America and is found throughout most of the United States, including right here in Tennessee.
+The fall webworm is native to North America and is found throughout most of the United States and southern Canada.
 Caterpillars construct large, unsightly webs on the outer ends of tree branches while they feed in late summer and early autumn.
 They are distinctly different from the Eastern Tent-Caterpillar, which prefers to create webs in the crook of tree branches.
-Webworms feed on the leaves of at least 80 species of shade, nut, and fruit trees.
+Webworms feed on the leaves of at least 80 species of shade, nuts, and fruit trees.
 Although they don’t cause permanent damage, their webs can be unsightly in large amounts.

 Need help with Webworm control?

 We'll call you!
 Leave your information below.